Diamond Ring Selling

 Yes, you can sell your diamond and your setting.
 If you go to most reputable retailers, they'll handle the resale of your diamond and setting.
 Remember that your setting will be worth the scrap gold price.
 So, even if you paid $2,500 for a unique setting, it will still be melted down to scrap gold.
 Why is that?
 Well, almost everyone wants a specific, custom design.
 Rather than reusing your ring, a buyer would prefer to have their own design created.

 While it is a financial loss to sell your ring for scrap gold, at least you are able to recuperate some of the cost.
-Most jewellery stores and pawn shops pay approximately 50 cents for every dollar of scrap gold value.
-If the value is $1,000, for example, a store will offer to buy the ring for approximately $500.
+Most jewellery shops and pawn shops pay approximately 50 cents for every dollar of scrap gold value.
+If the value is $1,000, for example, a shop will offer to buy the ring for approximately $500.
 Some retailers, however, offer 75 cents for every dollar of scrap value.
 So, you'd receive $750 for the $1,000 scrap gold value, instead of $500.